Frequently Asked Questions

 How frequently will we meet?

 The standard in psychotherapy is to meet weekly, but there are many great reasons to deviate from this “rule.”
-I do not require clients to commit to any particular schedule, but I do ask that they are intentional in choosing one.
+I do not require clients to adhere to any particular formula, but I do ask that they are intentional in choosing a schedule that they can commit to.

 Weekly sessions are a great place to start, as it affords us the opportunity to get to know each other and decide how best to proceed.
 During these first few visits we can discuss any changes to frequency that might make sense.

-If weekly sessions start to feel like too much, we can plan to meet every other week, or even monthly.
-I have found that this model works best for those who want to schedule longer sessions but prefer to come in less often.
+If weekly sessions start to feel like too much, we can plan to meet every other week.
+I have found that this model works best for those who want to schedule longer (2.5 hour) sessions but prefer to come in less often.

 Some people find that once a week isn’t enough.
-For these clients I offer the opportunity to schedule more frequent sessions, up to five days a week, for a limited time.
-Usually following these intensives clients will return to weekly or book as-needed.
+For these clients I offer the opportunity to regularly schedule more frequent sessions, or come in more often as needed.

 How long is a session?

-What if I come in once and don’t like it?
+What if I come in and don’t like it?

-You’re under no obligation to stay.
+You’re under no obligation to return.
 If working with me doesn’t feel like a good fit, please let me know and I’ll see if I can refer you to a colleague.
-I do advise at least three sessions with any therapist in order to get a feel for their approach and whether it can help you.